 Training Assistance

-Region 10 ESC offers a wide variety of hands-on accessibility training for district content creators via recurring classes (both in person and Zoom), plus a comprehensive online accessibility course (coming very soon).
+Region 10 ESC offers a wide variety of 'How to' hands-on accessibility training for district & charter school content creators via recurring classes (both in person and Zoom), plus a comprehensive online accessibility course.

-For more information on accessibility training and content remediation services, please contact Denise Barker (denise.barker@region10.org).
+For more information on accessibility training or our training package, please contact Denise Barker (denise.barker@region10.org).

 Scan the QR code below to sign up for our bi-monthly Region 10 Accessibility Newsletter, which contains class registration links and more.